varunvasudeva1/ollama-server-docs/README.md

     ```
   - Retry the remaining steps.
 - If you still can't connect to your API endpoint, check your firewall settings.
 [This guide to UFW (Uncomplicated Firewall) on Debian](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-debian-10) is a good resource.

-### `ssh`
-- If you encounter an issue using `ssh-copy-id` to set up passwordless SSH, try running `ssh-keygen -t rsa` on the client before running `ssh-copy-id`.
-This generates the RSA key pair that `ssh-copy-id` needs to copy to the server.

 ### Open WebUI
 - If you encounter `Ollama: llama runner process has terminated: signal: killed`, check your `Advanced Parameters`, under `Settings > General > Advanced Parameters`.
 For me, bumping the context length past what certain models could handle was breaking the `ollama` server.
 Leave it to the default (or higher, but make sure it's still under the limit for the model you're using) to fix this issue.